raverkamp/oraclescripter/readme.txt

   respectively "@" and "@@".
   The filename is resolved relative to the folder of the properties file.

-usewinmerge
+winmerge_cmd
-  if equal to "y" or "Y" show the differing files with winmerge.
+  if this property is set (even empty) then show the differing files with winmerge. if the value is empty then a reasonbale default is chosen oetherwise use the value.

 The program compares for each schema the sources defined on disk with the sources of the schema in the database.
 A temporary directory is created and the files that are different are stored in a subdirectory "DISK" respectively "DB".
-If the usewinmerge option is given then winmerge is started to compare these two directories.
-The assumption is that the winmerge binary is at:
+If the winmerge_cmd option is given then winmerge is started to compare these two directories.
+If the option is empty, the assumption is that the winmerge binary is at:
 C:\Program Files (x86)\WinMerge\WinMergeU.exe

 charset